ergdyne/Graina/README.md

 run scripts from dbSetup.sql to create views/functions maybe delete config data

-add values to .env for dev mode or actual env for production
+add values to .env (rename example.env) for dev mode or actual env for production

 should npm start should work at this point (untested on clean build)